xOkMuh/luna-byok-roleplay/README.md

 ---

-## 🫧 The Floating Floating Universe (Overlay Mechanics)
+## 🫧 The Floating Universe (Overlay Mechanics)

 Luna's overlay system lives actively on top of your Android UI:
 * **Chaos Mode & Screen Vision:** Drop multiple character bubbles onto your screen simultaneously.
 With Screen Vision active, they can read your current mobile display context and comment autonomously on what you are doing.
 * **Autonomous Push Notifications & Ephemeral Chats:** Bots possess a sense of real-world time and will text you first based on immediate events.
 * **The "Double Greeting" Engine:** Clicking a notification launches a resizeable, transparent floating chat mirror.
 Instead of waiting passively, the AI dynamically processes your entry and delivers a secondary contextual reaction before your text turn even begins.
-It also hooks directly into the 0-1000 Intimacy system, tracking your affinity points dynamically (e.g., `Afinidade (+3)`).
+It also hooks directly into the 0-1000 Intimacy system, tracking your affinity points dynamically (e.g., `Affinity (+3)`).

 * **Messenger Lite Mirror:** A lightweight, non-intrusive chat mirror to keep your primary roleplay rolling casually while you browse your social feeds.